microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/florida/state_name Active Phase (1a)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	*
-ALL PERSONS 18 YEARS OF AGE AND OLDER ARE ELIGIBLE TO RECEIVE THE VACCINE IN FLORIDA As of Monday, April 5, all Florida residents  are eligible to receive any COVID-19 vaccine as prescribed by the Food and Drug Administration.

-PERSONS AGES 16-17:  The Pfizer vaccine is authorized for persons age 16 and up.
-The Moderna and Janssen (Johnson and Johnson) vaccines are authorized for persons age 18 and up.
-All individuals under the age of 18 receiving a vaccine must be accompanied by a guardian and complete the COVID-19 vaccine screening and consent form.
-To download a copy of the form, click the following link: (see [here](https://floridahealthcovid19.gov/wp-content/uploads/2021/04/doh-covid-vaccine-screening-consent-form.pdf))
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/georgia/state_name